✅ Meta App Review approved — GoSendAPI Cloud is live. Sign up free →

 ⚠️

-The key is shown only once when you create it.
+The full key value is shown only once at creation/rotation.
 Save it in your password manager or environment variables immediately.
+If lost, rotate to get a new one.

 Find your phone_number_id